Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

 8. Renamed the actions column header to "Action" for clarity in `locked-accounts-columns.tsx`.
 9. Added a confirmation dialog (`shadcn/ui Dialog`) to the "Unlock Account" button in `locked-accounts-columns.tsx` to prevent accidental unlocks, styled with `font-montserrat` and `sm:max-w-[425px]`.
 10. Removed the "Successful Attempts" column from the locked accounts data table as it was deemed redundant.
-11. Backend: `failed_login_attempts` are no longer reset when an admin unlocks an account.
+11. Backend: `failed_login_attempts` are now reset to 0 when an admin unlocks an account.
 12. Backend: The `unlocked_by` column in the `Users` table now stores the admin's username (string) instead of their ID (integer), and the foreign key constraint was removed.
 Database migration required.
 13. Backend: `failed_login_attempts` now increment for every incorrect password entry, even if the account is already locked, ensuring the admin sees the total number of attempts.
 Account locks at 5 failed attempts.
 14. User Table Filters: Added search input, role dropdown, and security key status dropdown to the user management page (`src/app/dashboard/users/page.tsx`).
 These filters are rendered within the `DataTable` component using a new `toolbar` prop.